Lucky not to have a gardener

 We are lucky not to have a gardener; this essay weighs up the sheer pleasure of having masses of fresh, unspoiled food from all the hard work.

-One other not so small benefit is that those who sit over eight hours per day have up to a 50% increase in all-cause mortality[3].
+One other not so small benefit is that those who sit over eight hours per day have up to a 50% increase in all-cause mortality[3]; but that can be completely ameliorated by some daily vigorous exercise like gardening.

 When the world wearies and society ceases to satisfy, there’s always the garden.

-I suspect Prue Leith’s serf did all the hard work and got most of the pleasure; fed his family from the excess and was paid for his labours.
-She was probably left with some of the left-overs and all the disappointment!
+I suspect Prue Leith’s serf did the hard work and got most of the pleasure; fed his family from the excess and was paid for his labours.
+She was probably given some of the left-overs and all the disappointment!

 We are indeed lucky not to have a gardener.